-If you're here, hopefully you've downloaded the extension, read the product release, and now you're itching to take the Casa Extension for a ride.
+If you're here, hopefully you've downloaded the extension, read the product release, and now you're itching to take the Sats Extension for a ride.
 No need to calm your urges – we understand the feeling.

-	We put a lot of effort into making the Casa Extension easy to learn and even easier to use.
+We put a lot of effort into making the Sats Extension easy to learn and even easier to use.
 However, we know that the first time can often be a little bumpy, so we put together this mini-guide to help you get acquainted with the Extension.

 Don't worry, we think you'll like each other.

 Show Casa some love by sporting one of our awesome stickers!

 - With the toggle set to Lightning, select the three dots in the upper-right corner, then select Open Channel.

 - Fill out the first two fields as you wish.
 These are for personal reference.

 - Paste the Casa connection code into the Peer Connection Code field.

 - Specify your channel capacity.
 Always make sure the channel capacity is large enough for the transaction you’re about to make.

 - Once the channel connection is established, in the Casa store, select Pay with Bitcoin during step 4 of the checkout process.